COVID-19-electronic-health-system/.github/CONTRIBUTING.md

 📖 Material-UI has great documentation.
 There are a lot of examples and answers to many questions you may face from the community.
 You also can ask for help via Discord in the #front-end chat.

 ## Getting Support

+__We are here to help!__ If you have questions or run into issues, please reach out to us on [our Discord server]().

+We also have some [support documentation]() on common commands, the general workflow, and a list of very useful resources covering each topic above.

+_If you made it to the end of this document, thank you, and we look forward to working with you and seeing your submissions!!_